 You couldn't describe walking in the cleats as a whole lot of fun but they provide a decent middle ground between grip and durability.
 You certainly feel a lot less precarious clacking across damp roads in these than in many other cleats.

 For all the weight weenies out there, my pedals hit the scales at 250g the pair.
 That compares to 190g for a pair of Look Keo Blade Carbon pedals.
-Bear in mind, though, that the extra weight gives you tension adjustment on the retention mechanism and replaceability on the stainless steel pedal body plate.
+Bear in mind, though, that the extra weight gives you tension adjustment on the retention mechanism.
 The Shimano pedals are also £55 cheaper.
 Look's £130.99 Keo Carbons (with coil spring retention rather than the carbon leaf spring you get on the Blades) are also a little lighter at 230g (manufacturer's claimed weight).

 In terms of function, these are great.
 They're super-stable, reasonably lightweight and durable.
 The only sticking point is the price.
 Okay, they are cheaper than Look's top-level pedals, but you can get a set of alloy-bodied Ultegras, which are almost as good and weigh just 60g more, for £99.99.
 So if you're looking for value, you might want to drop down a tier.